 - Determining illness severity and risk of mortality

 - Managing denials and reducing the need for audits

 - Substantiating insurance (payer) reimbursement for medical services

 Additionally, the life of a physician query doesn’t end once the communication between a coder and physician stops.
 Queries must be tracked so that accurate documentation can be recorded and referenced if needed.

 Why Do Physician Queries Matter?

 Medical coding ensures that a healthcare institution can get fairly compensated for the care they provide.
-With healthcare costs on the rise and insurance companies becoming increasingly strict about what requirements must be met before paying providers, it’s become more important than ever to document all aspects surrounding a diagnosis in order to receive compensation.
+With healthcare costs on the rise and insurance companies becoming increasingly strict about what requirements must be met before paying providers, it’s now more important than ever to document all aspects surrounding a diagnosis in order to receive compensation.

-When a Physician Query is Necessary
+When a Physician Query Is Necessary